isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

    :scale: 40
    :align: center

-We now have the list of patients that have a mutation in the CDKN2A gene and the type of mutation.
+We now have the list of patients who have a mutation in the CDKN2A gene and the type of mutation.

 Notice that we have named the "isb-cgc:TCGA_hg19_data_v0.Somatic_Mutation_DCC" table "mutation" using the AS statement.
 This is useful for easier reading and composing of complex queries.